 Any office may run a blog.
 See the blog standards for the requirements and best practices.

 EERE has two established blogs: the EERE blog and the Energy Saver blog.
 If you want to reach an existing audience without creating your own blog, you can write a guest post or become a regular contributor for these blogs.
 Contact Carolyn Hinkley to post on the EERE Blog.
 If you're interested in posting on the Energy Saver blog, read their blog and social media guidelines and contact Allison Casey prior to drafting a blog post.

 EERE's offices cannot have their own Facebook accounts.
 Instead, they are encouraged to provide content to the EERE Facebook (for general EERE communications) or to the Energy Saver Facebook (for general public and consumer-oriented communications).

-Some key programs and partnerships (like Solar Decathlon) may be eligible for their own Facebook accounts.
+Key programs and partnerships (like Solar Decathlon) may be eligible for their own Facebook accounts.
 If you feel a project you are working on requires a Facebook account, email your media team contact.

 Offices may not create their own Flickr accounts.
 However, all programs are welcome to submit pictures to the U.S. Department of Energy's Flickr account.
-Contact your media team contact if you have images you want to post on Flickr.
+Contact your media team contact if you have images to post on Flickr.